adriennefriend/imposter-syndrome-disclaimer/README.md

 ### Examples

-I'm thrilled that projects have adapted this language!
-Here are a few examples.
+I'm thrilled that projects have adopted this language!
+Here are a few [examples](https://github.com/adriennefriend/imposter-syndrome-disclaimer/blob/master/examples.md).

 ### Licensing

-TBD
+MIT.
+Take, adapt, use.
+A link back to this repo is appreciated.